Demographics of Pakistan: Estimates from the United Nations

-In July 2022, the United Nations published its 2022 World Population Prospects, a biennially-updated database where key demographic indicators are estimated and projected worldwide down to the country level.
+In July 2022, the United Nations published its 2022 World Population Prospects, a bi annually-updated database where key demographic indicators are estimated and projected worldwide down to the country level.
 They prepared estimates of Pakistan's population for every year from 1950 to 2021, as well as projections for future decades.
 This data includes Azad Kashmir and Gilgit-Baltistan.

 Projections are highlighted in light yellow, and future figures are taken from the medium fertility variant.

 Structure of population

-The table below shows Pakistan's population structure by five-year age group and sex using data from the 2017 census.
+The table below shows Pakistan's population structure by five-year age group and sex using data from the 2023 census.
 The country's population structure is relatively young, with a median age of 19.
 With low death rates and a declining birth rate, the country is in the third stage of its Demographic transition.
 In 2017, Pakistan's sex ratio stood at 105 males per 100 females, which is much more balanced than South Asia as a whole.

 The statistics below do not contain Azad Kashmir or Gilgit-Baltistan, which disseminate their census data separately from Pakistan's four provinces and Islamabad.

 Population distribution

 Pakistan's population is distributed unevenly, with over half of the country's people living in the Punjab province.
-On the other hand, Balochistan, which is geographically Pakistan's largest province, is its least-populated.
-The population is mainly clustered around the most agriculturally fertile areas, particularly the Indus River and its tributaries.
+On the other hand, Balochistan, which is geographically Pakistan's largest province, is the least-populated.
+The population is mainly clustered around the most agriculturally fertile areas (which is the reason Punjab has the highest population as it is agriculturally fertile), particularly the Indus River and its tributaries.
 Most of the country's people live in rural areas, but two large and growing megacities exist: the coastal Karachi and Lahore in eastern Punjab.
-Numerous smaller cities (such as Faisalabad, Rawalpindi, Peshawar, and the capital Islamabad) dot the rest of the country.
+Numerous smaller cities (such as Faisalabad, Rawalpindi, Peshawar, Gujranwala and the capital Islamabad) dot the rest of the country.